ctphoenix/Python-Course-Material/chapter7.md

 Network homophily occurs when nodes that share an edge share a characteristic more often than nodes that do not share an edge.
 In these exercises, we will investigate homophily of several characteristics of individuals connected in social networks in rural India.

 *** =instructions
-- The networks for Villages 1 and 2 have been stored as `networkx` networks `G1` and `G2`.
-Use your function to compute the actual homophily for sex, caste, and religion in Villages 1 and 2.
+- The networks for Villages 1 and 2 have been stored as `networkx` graph objects `G1` and `G2`.
+Use your `homophily` function to compute the observed homophily for sex, caste, and religion in Villages 1 and 2.
 Are these values higher or lower than that expected by chance?

 *** =hint
 - Use your `homophily` function on `sex1`, `caste1`, and `religion1` with `pid1`, and `sex2`, `caste2`, and `religion2` with `pid2`.